 State governments and large firms get lots of media attention when they decide to convert from a traditional pension plan to a cash balance plan.
 Small and medium-sized businesses, though, can also benefit from using a cash balance plan.

 If you’re a business owner, establishing a cash balance plan for yourself and your employees leaves you with much higher contribution limits than you’d get with a 401(k).
 This can be a real lifesaver if you (or any of your employees) need to make sizable catch-up contributions to prepare for retirement.
-The contribution limits for cash balance plans are based on age and top $200,000 for workers 60 and over.
+The contribution limits for cash balance plans are based on age and up to $245,000 in 2022 ($230,000 in 2021) for workers 60 and over.

 Plus, contributions to your business’s cash balance plan reduce your taxable income.
 You could even set up a 401(k) and a cash balance plan if you really want to kick things into gear.
 Just expect to pay higher administrative costs for the cash balance plan because it requires actuarial certification each year.